octodemo/codespaces-react-raffertyuy/README.md

-This is a Copilot Workspace Template Demo.
+# This is a Copilot Workspace Template Demo.

-Enter the ff. prompt
+## Todo App
 ```
 Create a todo app.
 The primary features include:
 - The app uses Tailwind CSS for styling throughout (update package.json and add a default tailwind.config.js and postcss.config.js)